aredington/clojure-repl-sufficient-p/README.md

-This repository contains files intended to be representative of REPL interactions, as well as example based tests which automatically load these files and assert the expected post-conditions if evaluating individual forms at the REPL was sufficient for iterative development.
+This repository contains files intended to be representative of REPL interactions, as well as example based tests which automatically load these files and assert the expected pre- and post-conditions if evaluating individual forms at the REPL was sufficient for iterative development.

 ## Contributing